SoHo, Manhattan: Gentrification and shopping

+Beginning in the 1980s, in a way that would later apply elsewhere, the neighborhood began to draw more affluent residents.
+The 1982 Loft Law legalized what had been happening already and afforded rent protection and stability to the artists who had taken root in the neighborhood.
+The Loft Law protections combined with the fact that many of the artists owned their co-ops, led many of the original pioneering artists to remain, despite the popular misconception that gentrification forced them to flee.
+In the mid-1990s, many galleries moved to Chelsea, but several galleries remain as of 2013, including DTR Modern Galleries, William Bennett Gallery, Martin Lawrence Galleries, Terrain Gallery, Franklin Bowles Gallery, and Pop International Gallery.
 In 2005, the construction of residential buildings on empty lots in the historic district was permitted.
-Nevertheless, with no enforcement of the new zoning laws by the city, beginning in the 1980s, in a way that would later apply elsewhere, the neighborhood began to draw more affluent residents.
-Due to rent protection and stability afforded by the 1982 Loft Law, in addition to the fact that many of the artists owned their co-ops, many of the original pioneering artists remained despite the popular misconception that gentrification forced them to flee.
-Many residents have lived in the neighborhood for decades.
-In the mid-1990s, most of the galleries moved to Chelsea, but several galleries remain as of 2013, including DTR Modern Galleries, William Bennett Gallery, Martin Lawrence Galleries, Terrain Gallery, Franklin Bowles Gallery, and Pop International Gallery.